Antique to Vintage Black Dolls 1890s+

-From antique, vintage to modern most all doll makers around the world included at least one or more black dolls, often making a black or white version of the same doll.
-Only a small handful of companies in the USA come to mind, that were black owned and specialized in creating black dolls commercially and are listed below.
-Many home hobbyist and artists around the world have made beautiful black dolls out of many different types of materials.
+Antique, vintage to modern – most all doll makers around the world include at least one or more black dolls, often making a black or white version of the same doll.
+Only a small handful of companies in the USA come to mind, that were black owned and specialized in creating black dolls.

-Some USA doll makers that exclusively sold or made black dolls
+Some Doll Makers that exclusively sold or made black dolls

 1900s+ Leo Moss made papier mache black dolls often with a tear on the cheek, some dolls mark L.M.